Vegan Italian Meringue

 “Domesticated hens have been selectively bred to lay between 260 to 300 eggs a year.
 As a result of being genetically manipulated to produce an unnaturally large number of unnaturally large eggs, laying hens suffer from a host of crippling disorders of the reproductive tract, many of which can be fatal.” – Exert taken from peacefulprairie.org’s article “What’s Wrong with Backyard Eggs?” which I would highly recommend reading if you’d like to learn more about the global egg industry, including backyard hens.

-Use the Italian meringue as a topping for brownies, baked Alaska and other desserts.
+Honestly, the ways in which to use this vegan Italian meringue recipe are endless.
+But here are some of my favourite uses for it.as a topping for brownies, baked Alaska and other desserts.

 Vegan Italian Meringue